DMovies - Your platform for thought-provoking cinema

 Tiger Stripes

-Completely bonkers, female-made Asian horror about schoolgirl slowly morphing into a tiger neither scares nor astounds viewers - from the 40th Munich Film Festival
+Completely bonkers, female-made Asian horror about schoolgirl slowly morphing into a tiger neither scares nor astounds viewers - in cinemas on Friday, May 17th.

 Billed as a “feminist horror”, the first Malaysian film to win the Best Feature at Cannes Critics’ Week has an interesting premise with strong echoes of Brian de Palma’s revenge horror Carrie (1976), and perhaps even a touch of David Cronenberg’s tragic and gruesome metamorphosis tale The Fly (1986).
 Zaffan (Zafreen Zairizal), a prepubescent girl around the age of 11, studies in a girls’ school (all of them wearing a head cover) bang in the middle of the rainforest.
 She gets repeatedly bullied in the toilet by other students (this may vaguely recall Carrie‘s shower scene), particularly after having her first period.